Exciton-polarons in the presence of strongly correlated electronic states in a MoSe$_2$/WSe$_2$ moir\'e superlattice: Conclusion

 \section{Conclusion}

-Our results illustrate the sensitivity of exciton-polarons to optically probe correlated states in moir{\'e} heterostructures.
+Our results illustrate the properties of exciton-polarons in the presence of correlated states in moir{\'e} heterostructures.
 Using the changes in energy, oscillator strength, and linewidth of intra-layer excitons dressed by itinerant carriers occupying narrow electronic moir{\'e} bands in a MoSe$_2$/WSe$_2$ hetero-bilayer, we observe the formation of correlated electron and hole states at a multitude of fractional fillings of the moir{\'e} lattice.
-In addition, we observe the magnetic interactions within the correlated hole states via both the attractive and repulsive WSe$_2$ exciton-polarons, which exhibit enhanced Zeeman splittings due to exchange interactions among the moir{\'e} pinned carriers.
+Upon hole doping, the WSe$_2$ attractive polaron transfers oscillator strength back to the repulsive polaron branch at 1 carrier per site, demonstrating the reduced screening of the exciton by the free charges in the presence of the insulating state.
+In addition, we observe the magnetic interactions within the correlated hole states via both the attractive and repulsive WSe$_2$ exciton-polarons, which exhibit enhanced Zeeman splittings due to exchange interactions with the moir{\'e} pinned carriers.
 Through temperature dependent measurements, the magnetic ordering of the correlated holes is shown to be antiferromagnetic in the range $\nu = -0.7$ to $\nu = -1.37$, and the $U/t$ ratio of our device is estimated to be $\sim$3.5.
 Further investigations could exploit the small lattice mismatch between MoSe$_2$/WSe$_2$, which enables a highly tunable moir{\'e} period, to simulate condensed matter phase diagrams over a large range of $U/t$ ratios.
 Our observation of the formation of flat electronic bands compliments recent reports of moir{\'e} trapped interlayer excitons in MoSe$_2$/WSe$_2$ hetero-bilayers \cite{baek2021optical,baek2020highly,brotons2020spin,liu2021signatures,seyler2019signatures,wang2021moire,brotons2021moir} and highlights the exciting prospects to investigate Fermi-Hubbard and Bose-Hubbard physics in this system.